 - Groom’s potency test by Bride’s aunty culture in Uganda

-A minority group in Uganda, the Banyankole tribe, is known for its unique marriage tradition among other African countries.
+A minority group in Uganda, the Banyankole tribe, are on the list of our weird African culture.
+They are known for their unique marriage tradition among other African countries.
 Marriage preparation for a bride starts at the age of 8 years.
-Her aunt is expected to train her on how to make a good wife and equally see her through her stages in life to a marriage level.
+Bride’s aunt is expected to train her on how to make a good wife and equally see her through her stages in life to a marriage level.

 The aunt’s function is not limited to that, she also has the duty of making sure the bride is a virgin till his wedding day and also tests the potency of the groom.
-Therefore, when a couple wants to get married, the aunt has to have sex with the groom as a “potency test” and furthermore, she has to test the bride’s virginity.
+Therefore, when a couple wants to get married, the aunt sometimes is expected to have sex with the groom as a “potency test” and furthermore, she has to test the bride’s virginity.

 Most importantly, if the bride passes the virginity test, it’s presumed she has no knowledge of sex or how to please her new husband sexually, and if a girl is found to be not a virgin before marriage, she is to face the death penalty or banishment from society.
-Although, some are of the opinion that this culture among other African cultures is contradictory to African values.
 Nevertheless, culture is culture and still remains valuable to any entity that values such culture.

 Read Also: Yoruba Traditional Wedding

 The Wodaabe tribe of Niger is in the Western part of Africa, occupied by the Fulanis who are extended to the Northern part of Nigeria.
-The famous annual festival is called the Gerewol Festival.
+The famous annual festival where anyone’s wife can be openly stolen is called the Gerewol Festival.

 The first marriage, in the Wodaabe tribe, is arranged by their parents in infancy.
 Wives already given to a man from infancy can be stolen during the festival if not caught.
 Men dress to impress ladies at the festival.
 They dance and use makeup at its highest level to make them attractive enough.
 Their faces are painted with red clay, use eyeliners to make their eyes appear whiter, and wear a shade of lipstick that will make their teeth appear whiter.
 In addition, they wear white ostrich feathers in their hair making them appear taller.